baxpr/connprep/README.md

 Pass processing options at command line instead of param file?

 Get volume acq time from DICOM passed in along with NIFTI?
 Would need to handle PARREC as well.
-Check if our nifti converter uses pixdim[4] for this
+Check if our nifti converter uses pixdim[4] for this - for TCP DICOMs, yes, with whichever dcm2nii we originally used and also with v1.0.20190410.
+Also v1.0.20190410 appears to do this for old PARs.

 Include scrubbing option?